Arcadia (Philanthropic Trust)

-The Arcadia Fund is a UK charity organization founded by Lisbet Rausing and Peter Baldwin.
-Established in 2001, the organisation provides grants on a worldwide basis focusing on numerous projects outside the UK.
-The primary focus of the organisation is to preserve endangered culture and nature and to provide open access.
-The organisation believes that "once memories, knowledge, skills, variety, and intricacy disappear – once the old complexities are lost – they are hard to replicate or replace" and consequently want to "build a vibrant, resilient, green future".
+The Arcadia Philanthropic Trust is a charitable fund based in the UK founded by Lisbet Rausing and Peter Baldwin.
+Established in 2002, the organisation provides grants on a worldwide basis focusing on numerous projects outside the UK.
+The primary focus of the organisation is to help record cultural heritage, conserve and restore nature, and promote open access to knowledge.

-Since 2002, the fund has provided more than $910 million in projects around the world.
-According to the OECD, the Arcadia Fund's financing for 2019 development increased by 6% to US$55 million.
+Since 2002, the fund has provided more than $1.3 billion in projects around the world.
+According to the OECD, Arcadia's financing for 2023 development increased by 194.2% to US$121.4 million.